tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

   1. <https://github.com/idehub/react-native-billing/issues/62>
   2. <https://github.com/idehub/react-native-billing/issues/57>

+  NOTE: this problem is Android-specific since we validate receipt by
+        ourselves on iOS (and subscription status is always up-to-date).

   when test subscription is cancelled, `isSubscribed` keeps on returning true. reinstalling application and refreshing subscription status cache with `loadOwnedPurchasesFromGoogle` doesn't help - most likely there is